DavideMontersino/dragdrop-radar/README.md

 # dragdrop-radar

-Everything still needs to be done

-A radar graph widget that can be used to input values too.
+A reusable, css customizable d3 radar graph widget that can be used to input values too.

-## About

-A JavaScript library by Davide Orazio Montersino.

 See the [project homepage](http://DavideMontersino.github.io/dragdrop-radar).

+Also, you can play with it on [JsFiddle](http://jsfiddle.net/oraxxio/8r86fyru/1/)

 ## Installation